pcapel/react-network-tools/README.md

   would help clear up the whole issue with forgetting to add that to tests...
 - Add modular wrappers and smaller components, but ensure that they display the correct names for debugging
-- Change `domEvent` prop to just be the event name for react as a boolean
 - Add better handling of errors and edge cases
-- Add PropTypes, which will make the next one easier
-- Add docgen so I don't have to maintain this mess
 - Verify the spec for WebSockets, and make sure the component matches
 - How do you test code that is written with this library?